 We’re accepting that disabled people face unique challenges in our society that can be difficult for an able-bodied person to recognize, and that we need to change some subtle biases we may have against them.
 This includes people suffering from poor mental health.

-At the fringes of the circle of empathy, I see a burgeoning civil rights movement of and for indigenous people, who’ve been resigned to reservations and poverty ever since Americans did some unfathomably terrible things to their ancestors.
-The decades-long national conversation we’ve been having about racial discrimination has not included Native Americans, which is absurd and tragic, given their history.
+Indigenous peoples have been resigned to reservations and poverty ever since Americans did some unfathomably terrible things to their ancestors.
+The decades-long national conversation we’ve been having about racial discrimination has not typically included Native Americans, which is absurd and tragic, given their history.

-Also at the fringe, I see growing bipartisan support for empathy for drug addicts, who’ve traditionally been seen as degenerates who take from society and give nothing back.
+Bipartisan empathy is growing for drug addicts, who’ve traditionally been seen as degenerates who take from society and give nothing back.
 But now we’re realizing that this view of addicts is a self-fulfilling prophecy.
 Research indicates that the best cure for addiction is to welcome addicts back into our communities, to give them love, support, and opportunities.
 Addicts aren’t perpetrators.
 They’re victims, not only of a sinister criminal world, but also of a naïve national drug policy that refuses to learn from its mistakes.

 And that’s the approximate story of the circle of empathy so far, at least in the United States and other parts of the Western world.
 It’s easy to assume that the story stops there.
 Intuitively, our current social justice struggles seem like the pinnacle of empathy, and we seem so much more enlightened than our ancestors because we’re fighting the good fights.